Understanding franchise fees and local access fees

 Why do we have franchise fees?

-Franchise fees are an important factor in supporting the operating budget and help keep property taxes low.
+Franchise fees are an important factor in supporting the operating budget, help fund the services Calgarians rely on and keep property taxes low.
 They contribute to The City’s capital budget and support new facilities, services and important maintenance, directly benefiting Calgarians.

 How are franchise fees calculated?